Epilepsy & MRI: What a Brain Scan Can and Can’t Detect

 Magnetic Resonance Imaging, commonly know as an MRI scan, is a common test used for diagnosing epilepsy, as it provides detailed images of the brain's structure and activity.

-An MRI can be useful for epilepsy diagnosis and monitoring in the following ways:
+An brain MRI scan can be useful for epilepsy diagnosis and monitoring in the following ways:

 Identifying abnormal structures